 ‘Learning’ Your Newborn: The First Step in Bonding

 Your newborn will communicate primarily through his body posture, reflexive cues, and cries.
 But when your baby is first born, you may have a hard time decoding those cries and cues and body language!
-Don’t worry, though; with a little practice and lots of listening, you’ll begin to understand what your baby needs and what he’s trying to ‘tell’ you.
-So, listen to and watch your baby, and before you know it, you’ll be the expert on his needs!
+Don’t worry!
+With a little practice and lots of listening, you’ll begin to understand what your baby needs and what he’s trying to ‘tell’ you.
+So, listen to and watch your baby, and before you know it, you’ll be an expert!

 5 Ways to Bond With Your Newborn

 It can be so easy to feel overwhelmed when you have a newborn at home.
 You likely feel exhausted, thanks to all the nighttime waking.
 All of your usual responsibilities may feel like more than you can handle, since simply feeding and caring for your newborn is practically its own full-time job!
 And if you’re working on improving your newborn’s sleep, it can be easy to over-focus on what is going ‘wrong’ with your newborn and your schedule.
 This is understandable, but as much as we want to get sleep “right”, the most important thing is that you and your baby feel connected.
 So while you’re working on sleep, be sure to take some extra time to just be together.